-SWS Phantom Temporal Stability Testing (pre-delivery and site-phantoms)
+650 SWS Phantom Temporal Stability Testing (pre-delivery and site-phantoms)

-Weigh the SWS phantom monthly and if the weight changes more than 0.5% over a six-month period the following parameters will be checked by sending the phantom to a testing facility capable of performing the tests using a Verasonics system.
+The SWS phantom should be weighed monthly and if the weight changes more than 0.5% over a sixmonth period the following parameters will be checked by sending the phantom to a testing facility capable of performing the tests using a Verasonics system.
 The phantom Manufacturer may be contacted for assistance with obtaining the tests.
 Alternatively, a calibrated replacement phantom may be procured.